grantcolley/react-notes/README.md

 The function of a component runs every time a component is displayed or updated.
 Everytime it runs, the variables defined in the function’s body will be re-defined.

+> [!TIP]
+> To avoid unnecessarily redefining a variable every time a component is displayed or updated, define it outside the function component unless it needs something from within the function component’s body (e.g. parameters).

 ```JSX

 const title = 'React'; // 👈 variables outside the function will only get defined once...